Recedivies/Coffeengo/README.md

     <img src="https://img.shields.io/badge/github%20actions-%232671E5.svg?style=for-the-badge&logo=githubactions&logoColor=white" alt=""/>
 </div>

-Coffeengo is a real time web application meant for coffee tasting, while you and your friends are rating every consumed coffee.
+Coffeengo is a real-time web application meant for coffee tasting, while you and your friends are rating every consumed coffee.

 Built with Django Channels, Django Rest Framework, React Typescript, Postgres, and Redis, in a Dockerized environment with an option to deploy to Heroku.
 Running development setup without docker-compose is also possible.